rtts/inquire/README.md

       <button>Send</button>
     </form>

-(Note: some no-so-advanced spam protection has been added so the above example will not work anymore.
+(Note: some not-so-advanced spam protection has been added so the above example will not work anymore.
 Check out the source code!)

 Installation